Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Results

 With these considerations in mind, we set out to partition the moving charges of the system into a population of dipoles.
 The dipole moment of a set of charges is unambiguously defined provided the aggregation of charge is overall neutral.
 Therefore, we focus our attention on the dipole of neutral ion pairs, consisting of the association of one cation and one anion.
-The difficulty with this approach is that the way to partition an assembly of ions into a collection of dipoles by joining a [bmim]$^+$ cation and an [NTf$_2$]$^-$ anion is not unique.
+The difficulty with this approach is that the way to partition an assembly of ions into a collection of dipoles by joining a [bmim]$^+$ cation and a neighbouring [NTf$_2$]$^-$ anion is not unique.
 The most intuitive approach could be to join each ion with its nearest neighbour of the opposite sign.
 However, the property of ion A$^+$ being the nearest neighbour of B$^-$ is not symmetric, since the nearest cation of B$^-$ might be C$^+$, different from A$^+$.
 Simple algorithms like starting from a given ion, joining it to the closest counter-ion not already engaged into a dipole do not solve the problem.
 At first, this approach provides a series of tightly bound dipoles, satisfying the requirements listed above.
 Soon, however, going down the series of cations, the inherent frustration in the process of pairing neighbouring ions becomes manifest since the algorithm increasingly joins pairs separated by long distances, making meaningless the location of the dipole in space.
+Moreover, the result would depend on the ordering in which the ions are paired, since the first pairs to be formed are systematically favoured (i.e., have shorter charge separation) with respect to the last.

 To correct this ambiguity, one has to define the cation-anion pairing in some physically motivated way, that makes the choice unique and close to the intuitive idea of the fluid made of nearly equivalent neutral ion pairs of relatively short separation, which are easily located in space.